-When seeking new workers, what steps can you take to ensure that you choose someone suitable, trustworthy and of good character?
+When seeking new care workers, what steps can you take to ensure you choose someone suitable, trustworthy and of good character?

-These potential workers will be entering your home environment – your private haven.
-They will be hearing, seeing and dealing with a lot of your personal and confidential business, while also having access to many of your private spaces.
-You will need to be able to trust the people you hire.
-Because of the nature of the support worker role, you are making yourself or a loved one vulnerable.
-As with anyone faced with the task of selecting new workers, there are important steps you can take to ensure you make the best possible choices with the information you have at the time.
+These potential workers will be entering your home – your haven.
+They will be hearing, seeing and dealing with your personal and confidential business, and will have access to many of your private spaces, so you must be able to trust them.
+Hiring a support worker means making yourself or a loved one vulnerable, but there are steps you can take to ensure you make the best possible choice with the information you have at the time.

 Vetting is the process of performing a background check on someone before making a decision and offering them a contract.
-Mycare requires all workers to complete a Ministry of Justice Criminal and Traffic History check as well as verifying their email address, physical address and phone number.
+Mycare requires all workers to complete a Ministry of Justice Criminal and Traffic History check, and verify their email address, physical address and phone number.
 When interviewing candidates, you can:

 - Ask to see a copy of their Ministry of Justice check – learn more

-- Ask them to supply a full criminal history check through the New Zealand Police if you are arranging support for a child or vulnerable adult – email us to find out how to do this.
+- Ask them to supply a full criminal history check through the New Zealand Police if you’re arranging support for a child or vulnerable adult – email us to find out how.

-It’s a good idea to ask potential workers for at least two recent references, preferably supervisors – not friends or co-workers.
-Have a list of 5-10 questions at the ready:
+It’s a good idea to ask potential workers for contact details for at least two recent referees – preferably work supervisors, not friends or co-workers.
+Have a list of five to 10 questions at the ready:

-- Was the candidate on time and dependable and did they have many unplanned days off?
+- Was the candidate on time and dependable, and did they have many unplanned days off?
 To determine if they’re trustworthy and reliable.

 - Is there anything else I should know about this person?

-Remember to write down their answers so you can review the responses at a later point.
+Remember to write down their answers so you can review the responses at a later stage

 Making good choices

 Following these steps will help you to assess whether a candidate is trustworthy and suitable for your role.
-Arrange to have a face-to-face interviews with your potential workers – these could take place before or after you contact their referee(s), in a public space such as a local café.
-Then follow your gut feelings to make your final decision.
+You’ll also need to arrange to have face-to-face interviews with your potential workers – these could take place before or after you contact their referee(s), in a public space such as a local café.
+Then follow your gut feeling to make your final decision

-If your answer is NO Promptly send a brief, polite email to the candidate letting them know that they were not successful.
+If your answer is NO, promptly send a brief, polite email to the candidate letting them know that they weren’t successful.
 Thank them for their time.
-Never feel pressured to accept someone you do not feel comfortable with.
-Your own safety and the safety of your property is a priority and this should never be compromised.
+Never feel pressured to accept someone you don’t feel comfortable with.
+Your own safety and the safety of your property is a priority, and this should never be compromised.

-If your answer is YES Have a first meeting at your home where you discuss work details, run through the job description and expectations again, and go through your list of ‘house rules’, such as expectations around mobile phone usage etc. If everything is accepted, you can agree on when your new worker should start their role.
+If your answer is YES, have a first meeting at your home to discuss the finer points of the role, run through the job description and your expectations again, and go over your list of house rules.
+If everything is acceptable to you both, make plans for your new worker to start their role.